mi-web-89/mi-web-89/README.md

 # Hi there 👋

-I'm **Muhammad ismail**, a frontend development enthusiast currently exploring the world of modern web technologies.
+I'm **Muhammad Ismail**, a frontend development enthusiast passionate about building modern web applications.
+Currently, I'm expanding my expertise in AI, focusing on prompt engineering, vibe coding, AI-assisted development, and developer productivity.

 ## 🌱 About Me
 - 💻 Focused on **Frontend Development**